Sindurav/CodingInterviews/Orchestrade Financial Systems Software Engineer/README.md

-2. Is the String Duplicate?
+### 2. Is the String Duplicate?
 --------------------------
 - Write a function to see if there is any duplicate character in the string.
 - The function should have a time complexity of O(n) and space complexity of O(1).

-3. What's Wrong in Parallel Computing
+### 3. What's Wrong in Parallel Computing
 --------------------------
+- `ConcurrentDictionary` is a Dictionary which is thread safe.
+- `DoCompute` function is costly.
-What is wrong in the below code:
+- What is wrong in the below code when multiple threads execute `Compute` function at the same time:

 	ConcurrentDictionary<ComputeParams, double> _resultCache = new ConcurrentDictionary<ComputeParams, double>();